Ein Tzurim: Relocation

-In the 1980s two major educational centers were built in the area of the kibbutz; Yeshivat Kibbutz HaDati and the Yaakov Herzog Center for the Study of Judaism.
+In the 1980s two major educational centers were built in the area of the kibbutz; Yeshivat HaKibbutz HaDati and the Yaakov Herzog Center for the Study of Judaism.
 However, in 2008 the yeshiva closed due to insufficient enrollment.
 Every Yom Kippur former students return to pray together.

 After the Gaza disengagement in 2005, some evacuees from Gush Katif moved into a trailer park near the kibbutz and plans were drawn up for permanent housing.

 Economy

 The economy is based on fruit orchards (lemon and persimmon), vegetable crops (artichokes), dairy farming and turkey-breeding.
 The kibbutz also has an air-conditioner factory and runs a guesthouse.